Transport in Plants - Notes | Class 11 | Part 1: Means of Transport

 2. Facilitated Diffusion

-It is the diffusion of hydrophilic substances with the help of membrane protein channels and without expenditure of ATP energy.
+• It is the diffusion of hydrophilic substances with the help of membrane protein channels without expenditure of ATP energy.

-It is very specific.
-Cell selects substances for uptake.
+• It is very specific, allowing the cell to select substances for uptake.
 It is sensitive to inhibitors that react with protein side chains.

-Transport rate reaches a maximum when all the protein transporters are being used (saturation).
+• Transport rate reaches a maximum when all protein transporters are used (saturation).

-Porins form huge pores in the outer membranes of plastids, mitochondria & some bacteria.
-Molecules having size of small proteins can pass through them.
+• Porins form huge pores in the outer membranes of plastids, mitochondria, and some bacteria, allowing molecules the size of small proteins to pass through.

-An extracellular molecule binds to the transport protein.
-Then it rotates and releases the molecule inside the cell.
-E.g. water channels – made up of 8 types of aquaporins.
+• An extracellular molecule binds to the transport protein, which rotates and releases the molecule inside the cell.
+E.g., water channels made up of eight types of aquaporins.

-• Uniport: A molecule alone moves across a membrane through transport or carrier protein.
+• Uniport: A molecule moves alone across a membrane through a transport or carrier protein.

-• Symport: Two molecules together cross the membrane in same direction.
+• Symport: Two molecules cross the membrane together in the same direction.

 • Antiport: Two molecules move in opposite directions.